christopherkang/christopherkang.github.io/quotes.md

 Freedom is the process by which you develop a practice for being unavailable for servitude.
 (Alla Gutnikova, [n+1](https://www.nplusonemag.com/online-only/online-only/my-eyes-are-open/))

 There are decades where nothing happens; and there are weeks where decades happen.
 (Vladimir Ilyich Lenin)

+“The good life is one inspired by love and guided by knowledge.”
+(Bertrand Russell)